 In this course, delivered over 8 weeks, you will learn knowledge and skills to read and interpret the requirements of a script to create a production schedule and budget.
 You’ll gain a clear understanding of milestones in production planning and the necessary documentation that must be provided to investors and funding bodies.
-This course covers scripted TV and film production and is relevant for drama and narrative comedy and is taught by highly experienced Production Manager Lorelle Adamson.
+This course covers scripted TV and film production, is relevant for drama and narrative comedy and is taught by highly experienced Production Manager Lorelle Adamson.

 Discuss the range of approaches and production requirements for a variety of genres, formats and styles of drama television in Australia, and how to identify the unique requirements of a production based on a script

 Is the Industry Certificate: Production Management (Scripted) right for you?

 This is a practice-based course for emerging production managers, including production co-ordinators.
 It also offers essential knowledge for emerging producers who want to expand their knowledge of film and TV Drama.
 The course assumes that you have some production knowledge, and are competent using Excel.

 What you will need